-Doggy paddle may come naturally to certain dogs, however for the vast majority, swimming is a skill that needs to be learned.
-Here are 6 steps to teach your dog how to swim.
+Doggy paddle may come naturally to certain dogs; however, for the vast majority, swimming is a skill that needs to be learned.
+Here are five steps to teach your dog how to swim.

 It’s a commonly held belief that dogs are innately good swimmers.
-While this may be true of certain breeds, such as Irish setters, other breeds, like Bulldogs may not be as buoyant.
-The bulk of dogs can be taught to swim so follow these six simple steps for how to teach your dog to swim and soon you’ll have a canine that can swim like a fish!
+While this may be true of certain breeds, such as Irish Setters, other breeds, like Bulldogs, may not be as buoyant.
+The bulk of dogs can be taught to swim so follow these five simple steps for how to teach your dog to swim and soon you’ll have a canine that can swim like a fish!

 1. Pick a safe area

 Find an area of water with a gradually inclined shoreline; a shallow lake is ideal.
 When you’re choosing, keep in mind things like rips and waves in the ocean, water depth, underwater plants or seaweed, and whether or not dogs are allowed (a lot of beaches and national parks don’t allow dogs).
 You should also be aware that swimming pools tend to be quite a difficult place for you to introduce your dog to water and then teach them how to swim, as the transition from one step to the next is not very obvious to a dog.
 However, you are able to join your dog in a swimming pool and assist with their learning.

 3. Get your dog used to the water

 Try tossing a tennis ball or toy a short distance from the edge of the water but far enough that your dog has to wade slightly, but close enough that their feet still touch the ground when they go to retrieve it.
 Reward your dog for going into the water with a treat and repeat the exercise several times.